teseoch/CPP-Fall-2024/Assignment_2/README.md

 ## Task (50pt)
 BC Ferries provides ferry services for a variety of ferry routes across the province.
 This assignment will use a collection of scheduling data to analyze various aspects of on-time performance for BC Ferries sailings.

 A sailing is a single journey of a single vessel from one terminal to another (for example, the 5:00pm sailing from Swartz Bay to Tsawassen on June 10, 2022).
-For data analysis purposes, BC Ferries might collect data on each sailing including:
+For data analysis purposes, BC Ferries might collect data on each sailing, including:

 - Weather conditions
 - The total number of passengers or vehicles